1.2 Universal Design and Differentiation

 4. If mastery is already present, choose compacting, enrichment, or acceleration.

-5. If the answer removes the standard without reason, be skeptical.
+5. If an answer removes the standard without an IEP reason, be skeptical.

 Exam Reasoning

-Many wrong answers sound fair because they give every student the same material or separate students who might struggle.
-EAS usually favors access with dignity.
-The teacher should make support available without embarrassing students, monitor whether it works, and adjust instruction based on evidence.
+Many wrong answers sound fair because they give every student identical material or separate students who might struggle.
+EAS favors access with dignity: make support available without embarrassing students, monitor whether it works, and adjust based on evidence.

 The key phrase is preserve the goal.
-If a student struggles to read the directions for a math task, the teacher can clarify language, model the process, or allow a response format that captures reasoning.
-The teacher should not conclude the student is unable to do math or give unrelated easier work.
+If a student struggles to read directions for a math task, clarify language, model the process, or allow a response format that captures reasoning.
+Do not conclude the student cannot do math or assign unrelated easier work.

 Quick Takeaways